Prokopovych16/react-native-todo-app/README.md

 # ✨ Pet Project: Todo List Application

-This project is a simple yet powerful todo list application designed to help you manage your tasks efficiently.
+This project is a powerful todo list application designed to help you manage your tasks efficiently.
 The project consists of a React Native frontend and a Node.js backend, with a well-structured architecture and modern development practices.

 ## 🔗 Features